 AAPC current governance model is not sustainable so they will most likely cease to exist if the consolidation fails.
-AAPC will be able to operate more efficiently with the benefits of ACPE’s infrastructure including a professional staff and technology upgrades.
+AAPC members will benefit from ACPE’s infrastructure including a professional staff and technology upgrades.

 What are some of the long-term objectives after this consolidation is complete?
 Might this spur us to greater consolidation with other groups?

 While nothing has been formally stated, many chaplaincy leaders view this process as a test case for a larger merger of the other professional chaplaincy associations, i.e. the strategic partners.